Select Page

 • an oxygen saturation test (SpO2) taken during or after a six-minute walk.

-Social Security provides tables that measure FEV, FVC, and ABG, based on gender, age, and height.
 If you meet the required FEV1, you are considered to be in very poor health and may automatically qualify for disability.
 For example, for FEV1 value (Table I-B), a man over 20 years old who is six feet tall meets the requirement if he has an FEV1 of 1.85 or below.

 You will also need to submit the following medical evidence documenting COPD and its severity:

-• Your medical history, including any treatments you have received and your responses
+• Your medical history, including any treatments you have received and your responses;

-• Physical exam results
+• Physical exam results;

-• Imaging and computerized tomography such as x-rays and CT scans used to diagnose COPD
+• Imaging and computerized tomography, such as x-rays and CT scans, used to diagnose COPD;

-• Laboratory test results
+• Laboratory test results; and

-• Documentation that you need supplemental oxygen
+• Documentation that you need supplemental oxygen.

 You will need a statement from your doctor detailing your limitations and restrictions.
-For example:

 • Lifting no more than 20 lbs.

-• Walking no more than one hour at a time
+• Walking no more than one hour at a time.

-• No working in locations with exposure to dust, fumes or extremes in temperature
+• No working in locations with exposure to dust, fumes, or extremes in temperature.

-What are the Financial Requirements?
+What are the SSA’s Financial Requirements to get disability for COPD?

 Even if you meet all the medical criteria for a listed impairment, you won’t be approved for SSDI if you don’t meet the basic financial requirements.